 The Code recommends that imported equids should have been resident since birth or at least the last 6 months prior to export in a country or establishment where no case was reported for at least the last 12 months prior to export.
 It also makes recommendations for the use of vaccination along with permanent identification.
 The current Code does not make provisions for an incubation period when considering the use of vaccination as a way to meet rabies requirements.
 According to the Code chapter on rabies, the incubation period is considered to be 6 months.
-It is recommended that where rabies vaccination is used, equids undergoing a primary vaccination should have the vaccine administered not less than 180 days and no more than 12 months prior to export.

 It is recommended that the updated Code recommendations be adopted.
-Additional timing requirements have been added to the Code vaccination recommendations.